wcatz/snek-web/README.md

 ## To run just

-clone repo and cd into it and run
+clone repo and cd into it and..

 go mod tidy